Norman C. Pickering: Biography

 His most famous invention came in 1945 when Pickering, frustrated with the acoustical limitations of sound reproduction from phonograph records, developed a pickup (a device which translates the vibrations of the needle into electrical impulses for amplification) which reduced record wear and significantly increased the accuracy of the sounds coming through the speaker.
 Pickering felt that phonograph records recorded sound at reasonable levels of fidelity, but that the reproduction standards were not acceptable.
 Listening to the results from his new device, Pickering felt that the improvement in sound "wasn't just a little, it was magnificent."
 Further development resulted in the Pickering cartridge.
 Pickering showed Sumner Hall, who had recorded the Sperry Symphony at a Carnegie Hall concert, some prototypes of his pickup.
-Hall encouraged development, and Pickering & Co was started in November 1945.
+Hall encouraged development, and Pickering & Co. (later Stanton Magnetics) was started in November 1945.
 Initially the Pickering apparatus was only marketed for professional use in recording studios and radio stations, but by 1947 it became clear that there was potential in the consumer market.
 Pickering made his designs for 78rpm records, and the 1948 introduction of the LP record caught him off-guard.
 As a result, he had to completely re-work his design.

 In 1948, Pickering was among the founders of the Audio Engineering Society.
 In the 1950s he worked on further improving sound reproduction through tone-arm and variable equalizer modifications.
 He developed one of the earliest speaker towers.
 He was a visiting professor of acoustics at City College of New York from 1952 until 1955.

 In the 1970s, he was employed at the Southampton Hospital, researching ultrasonic technology, where he developed a method to detect eye diseases.
 He continued his involvement with music by participating with the Paumanok Ensemble.
 Later, in the 1980s, he returned to the violin by making instruments, doing consulting work for d'Addario, and as president of The Violin Society of America.